mabkenar/XMPPServerScorecard/README.md

     export GIST_ID=ID_OF_YOUR_GIST

 Then middleman will use the Gist you specified to archive stats (stars, forks and issues) for the repositories.

-## Netlify

-StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License
 This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).